What is Referring Domain?

 A referring domain is any unique website that links to yours.
 If nytimes.com links to your site from 5 different articles, that counts as 1 referring domain but 5 backlinks.

 This distinction matters because Google values link diversity.
 100 links from 1 website are less valuable than 1 link each from 100 different websites.
-Referring domain count is the metric that captures this diversity — it’s why SEO professionals consider it a stronger ranking signal than total backlink count.
+Referring domain count is the metric that captures this diversity.
+It’s why SEO professionals consider it a stronger ranking signal than total backlink count.

 According to an Ahrefs study of over 1 billion pages, there’s a clear positive correlation between the number of referring domains and organic search traffic.
 Pages ranking in position 1 have an average of 3.8x more referring domains than pages ranking in positions 2-10.